How to Elope in Colorado

 Cost: ~$30

-License is valid immediately and lasts 35 days
+The Marriage License is valid immediately and lasts 35 days

-Simple, flexible, and built for exactly this kind of experience.
+Colorado makes this process simple, flexible, and built for exactly this kind of experience.

 Best Places to Elope in Colorado

-From alpine lakes and mountain passes to desert landscapes and forest trails, Colorado offers an incredible range of elopement locations — each with a completely different feel.
+From alpine lakes and mountain passes to desert landscapes and forest trails, Colorado offers an incredible range of elopement locations each with a completely different feel.

 Some of the most popular areas include: